SoftUni-Internal/interactive-content/EN/05-Reflection-and-Annotations/05-Annotations.md

 }
 ```

-We can notice here that every element is defined similarly to a method definition in an interface.
+We can notice that every element is defined similarly to one definition in an interface.

-To use our custom created annotation we can use code like this:
+To use our custom created annotation we can do the following:

 ``` java
 @MyAnnotation(